Generic Name: Medroxyprogesterone Injection (Intramuscular) (me DROKS ee proe JES te rone)

 - Blood clots have happened with Depo-Provera (medroxyprogesterone injection (intramuscular)).
+These clots have included heart attack, stroke, and clots in the leg, lung, or eye.
+Sometimes blood clots can be deadly.
 Tell your doctor if you have ever had a blood clot.
 Talk with your doctor.

 - Liver problems have happened.
 Call your doctor right away if you get signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

 - High triglyceride levels have happened with Depo-Provera (medroxyprogesterone injection (intramuscular)).
 Tell your doctor if you have ever had high triglyceride levels.

 - Have a bone density test as you have been told by your doctor.
 Talk with your doctor.

 - Take calcium and vitamin D as you were told by your doctor.